 3. Gaslamp Quarter

-Gaslamp Quarter is one of the best area to stay in San Diego without a car due to its prime location.
-It is a vibrant neighborhood located in Downtown San Diego, offering easy access to many tourist attractions, restaurants and shops on foot and by public transportation.
+Gaslamp Quarter is a great area for first-timers, car-free travelers, and those who enjoy vibrant nightlife scene.
+It is an area in Downtown San Diego, offering easy access to many tourist attractions, restaurants and shops on foot and by public transportation.

 The Gaslamp Quarter, or Gaslamp District as it is often referred to locally, covers 16 and a half blocks and is a historic district, listed on the National Register Of Historic Places.